igraph/igraph/INSTALL.WINDOWS.md

 # Compilation problems

-If you have any problems with compilation on Windows, please post a message on XXX or file an issue at https://github.com/igraph/igraph.
+If you have any problems with compilation on Windows, please post a message on [the support forum](https://igraph.discourse.group/) or file an issue at https://github.com/igraph/igraph.